 How Can I Buy Quality Grass Fed Beef?

 Join our Grass Fed Beef Club and have premium beef delivered to your house each month (bi-monthly and quarterly subscriptions all available).
 Best of all, you can customize your order each month.
-Sign up for our Grass Fed Beef Club today and save $20 off your first month with coupon code ‘club’ at checkout.

 Check out our ‘almost famous’ small batch beef jerky!
 It’s a customer favorite and sells out quickly.